yxliang01/UnimelbSharedFiles/Models of Computation/MoC-summary.md

 - Wang's algorithm is non-examinable
 - When drawing DFA, **must check whether the transition function is total**.
 - When doing subset construction, **must check whether I have checked all the outgoing edges**.
+- For DFA, remember to add outgoing edges for the fail state
+- The "complement trick" only works for DFA
+- When trying to find a complement of a regular expression
+    + 1. convert to NFA
+    + 2. convert to DFA
+    + 3. complement the DFA
+    + 4. convert to regular expression

 ## Todolist
 - Relation property closure